 Another 36 words (3 lines of text) are included under the topic Early Martingyle Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Martingyle family to Ireland
+Migration of the Martingyle family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Martingyle surname or a spelling variation of the name include: Edward and Margaret (sometimes spelled Martindell) Martindale who arrived in Pennsylvania in 1682; John Martindale arrived in New York State in 1758; Thomas Martindale arrived in New York in 1820.